 It’s Bed Bug Awareness Week!
-While bed bugs are most certainly not a fun topic to discuss, it’s important to be aware of how to look for bed bugs, how to prevent them, and what to do if you find them.
+While bed bugs are most certainly not a fun topic to discuss, it’s important to be aware of how to look for and prevent them, and what to do if you find them.
 Here at 855Bugs, we strive to be your go-to source for information on all aspects of pest control whether it be detection, prevention, or treatment.

 How do you get bed bugs?

 Bed bugs are the ultimate hitchhikers!
-The most common way that people introduce bed bugs into their home is through travel.
-Staying at a hotel or motel makes you susceptible to unknowingly bringing bed bugs home.
-Because of their size (roughly ¼ inch at adulthood), they can be easy to miss when they hitch a ride in your luggage, your clothing, or other personal belongings.
-When you arrive at home carrying these unwanted houseguests, they will often make their home nearest to where humans (their food source) spends the most time: the bed.
+The most common way that people introduce them into their homes is through travel.
+Staying at a hotel or motel makes you susceptible to unknowingly bringing bugs home.
+Because of their size (roughly ¼ inch in adulthood), they can be easy to miss when they hitch a ride in your luggage, your clothing, or other personal belongings.
+When you arrive at home carrying these unwanted houseguests, they will often make their home nearest to where humans (their food source) spend the most time: the bed.

 So, how do you protect yourself from bed bugs while traveling?
 There is no bulletproof way, but the following are a few tips that can help:

-- When you arrive in your room, thoroughly inspect any areas bed bugs may be hiding.
-This includes the seams and crevices around a mattress, the luggage rack, around baseboards, behind pictures, upholstery, and even things like curled or pealing wallpaper.
-You are looking for the bugs themselves, bed bug eggs, the shells left behind when they molt (shed their skin), and small dark stains.
-If any signs of bed bugs are found, change rooms immediately.
+- When you arrive in your room, thoroughly inspect any areas the nugs may be hiding.
+This includes the seams and crevices around a mattress, the luggage rack, around baseboards, behind pictures, upholstery, and even things like curled or peeling wallpaper.
+You are looking for the bugs themselves, their eggs, the shells left behind when they molt (shed their skin), and small dark stains.
+If any signs of bugs are found, change rooms immediately.

-- Keep luggage in large trash bags to keep bed bugs from accessing it and hitching a ride home.
+- Keep luggage in large trash bags to keep bed bugs from accessing it and hitch a ride home.